 The Bush Residential 2 precinct is characterised by formal streetscapes and densely vegetated, landscaped dwellings.
 The architectural style of dwellings in this precinct includes a mix of Post-war and Modern styles predominantly constructed of brick with gabled roof forms.
 Dwellings are detached and feature generous front and side setbacks.
-Dwellings are often obscured from view at street level due to the density of indigenous and native tree canopy and planting.
+Dwellings are often obscured from view at street level due to the density of native and indigenous tree canopy and planting.

 Dwellings are set within heavily vegetated lots, featuring a mix of native and non-native vegetation that often responds to the slope of the land.
-Private gardens occasionally feature formal landscaping, yet are often mulched areas retained by timber walls, natural stone walls or boulders.
+Private gardens feature mulched areas retained by timber walls, natural stone walls or boulders.
 A lack of front fencing is notable and creates an openness to the streetscape.